-If you're experiencing symptoms that may be related to an allergy, start by seeing your family doctor or general practitioner.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to prepare for your appointment.
+If you're experiencing symptoms that may be related to an allergy, see your family doctor or general practitioner.
+Here's some information to help you prepare for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to allergy-like symptoms.
+- Write down your symptoms, including any that may seem unrelated to allergies.

-- Ask if you should stop taking any medications, for example, antihistamines that would affect the results of an allergy skin test.
+- Ask if you should stop any medications before your appointment.
+For example, antihistamines can affect the results of an allergy skin test.

 - What is the most likely cause of my signs and symptoms?